 Keeping aims to maximize funds Jesus keeps for His work and minimize amounts we use.
 We achieve it by:

 It doesn’t end there.
-Often, when folks give God this 10% or less mechanically, they ask for something in return—an attitude that reinforces the selfish lifestyle practiced in North America.
+Often, folks give God 10% or less, and expect something in return.
+But that’s not biblical.
+It’s the TV evangelist’s hook.
+And fits the selfish lifestyle practiced in North America.

-As the Spirit leads, ask Jesus to help you stop seeking stuff for you, stop focusing on your circumstances, and seek to get to know Him better to become more like Him.
-Then His will might become your wish.
+As the Spirit leads, ask Jesus to help you stop seeking stuff for you.
+Stop focusing on you.
+Seek to know Him better to become more like Him.
+Then, His will might become your wish.

-Develop the mindset that all funds you get go to God’s bank account.
-Write ’God’ on the back of your credit and debit cards.
-Pray continually, ask Jesus to show you how to divide His possessions you manage.
+Develop the mindset your funds go to God’s bank account.
+Write "God” on the back of your credit and debit cards.
+Pray, ask Jesus to show you how to divide His possessions you manage.
 Don’t wait until Sunday or when an organization asks for funds.
-Invest time with God regularly to learn His way to share His funds.
-Live in one silo as a Christian; surrender all to Jesus.
+Invest time with God always to learn His way to share His funds.
+Live in one silo as a Christian: surrender everything to Jesus.

 Each believer should use time, talents and funds God gives him, to further the Great Commission (Matthew 28:18-20).
 This includes giving to your Bible-believing church, selected Christ-centered Christian charities, the poor, less fortunate, and others, as the Lord leads.
 Know your local church’s life, learn its needs, ask God to show you the right responses.

 Many churches and Christian charities have been manipulating believers, preying on their naivety and greed.
 Do not give God’s money to any group unless God tells you.
 Don’t give under compulsion.
-These groups appeal to the tithing attitude; they suggest you give a bit to God and claim more.
-That’s not biblical!
-You do not need these groups’ intervention to access God; you need Jesus.
+These groups appeal to the tithing mindset; they suggest you give to God and claim more.
+That’s not biblical.
+You do not need these groups’ mediation to approach God; you need Jesus.

-Beware; don’t give to a group when it tells you to give it funds so it can do something for you.
-Rather, ask God to show you where to give His funds.
+Beware!
+Don’t give to a group when it tells you to give it funds so it can do something for you.
+Instead, ask God to show you where to give His funds.

 Another growing practice Christian charities use is to ask you to give on credit cards.
-They do not teach you the proper use of a credit card, and so they don’t tell you to pay your balance fully each month; rather they tell you to give them funds and then believe for a financial miracle.
-Yet, putting funds on credit cards give merchants a percent of those funds, wasting God’s money—they ignore this!
+They do not teach you the proper use of a credit card, and so they don’t tell you to wipe out the balance each month.
+Instead, they tell you to give them funds and then believe for a financial miracle.
+Yet, putting funds on credit cards give merchants a percent of those funds, wasting God’s money.
+They ignore this!
 Then again, likely you will fall deeper in debt by giving on your credit card while the ministry gets more money.
-Stop; do not give unless God tells you!
+Stop.
+Do not give unless God tells you!

-So, why is tithing practiced today when it is clear from the Bible it does not apply?
-Perhaps it fits North American me-centered Christianity, and is a good fund raising base, when presented as a seed for God to return a blessing.
+So, why do folks practice tithing today when the Bible shows it does not apply?
+Maybe it fits North American me-centered Christianity.
+TV Evangelists see tithing as a good fundraising base.
+So, they present it as a seed for God to return a blessing.
+And it works!

-Probably, ignorance, greed, and the seductive marketing by flashy TV charlatans?
+Yes, ignorance, greed, seductive marketing by flashy TV charlatans.

-Wittingly or unwittingly, these charlatans ignore the context.
-Malachi 3:10 refers specifically to priests mentioned in Malachi 1:6-8, who were presenting defiled animals to the Lord--Israel’s tithes to Levites were unfit.
-In turn, the priests who received these tithes, presented them to God, though the animals were blemished and defective.
-They ought to know the law!
+These charlatans ignored the context.
+Malachi 3:10 refers to priests mentioned in Malachi 1:6-8, who were presenting defiled animals to the Lord—Israel’s tithes to Levites were unfit.
+Priests got blemished and defective animals as tithes and gave God.
+They knew the law; that was wrong!
 In Malachi 1:12-15, God cursed the priests for this.
-Then, in Malachi 3:10, God tells the priests that if Israel tithed as required by the law, and the priests presented proper tithes to God.
-He will bless Israel as He promised in Deuteronomy 11:26.
+Then, in Malachi 3:10, God tells priests that if Israel tithed as the law requires, and priests presented proper tithes to God, He will bless Israel as promised in Deuteronomy 11:26.

-Malachi 3:10 does not mean individuals today should send money as a tithe to churches, and to health-wealth-prosperity gospel preachers, and then God will pour out blessings on the givers!
-No, it does not!
-Here, Malachi refers specifically to God’s promises of blessings and curses in Deuteronomy 11.
-But, seductive prosperity messages, and manipulation by wealthy TV preachers appeal to the greed and ignorance in their supporters who continue to give what they don’t have to gain a bonanza.
-Clearly, an unbiblical practice.
+Malachi 3:10 does not mean people today should send 10% of their income to churches, and to health-wealth-prosperity gospel preachers so God may bless givers.
+No, it does not.
+Here, Malachi refers to God’s promises of blessings and curses in Deuteronomy 11.
+But, seductive prosperity messages, and wealthy TV preachers’ manipulation appeal to the greed and ignorance of their flocks.
+So, the faithful continue to give even what they don’t have to gain a bonanza.
+An unbiblical practice.

-Then again, I think, like me, many folks grew up hearing about tithing and have not studied the subject.
-So too, I think many God fearing sincere pastors have not studied the matter fully.
-Still, it is good to know a few preach this truth.
-Certainly it is tough to be a pastor to say to the congregation, we are not under law and you do not have to give.
-But understand, if you do not give, you will need to account to God, not to me.
-This is not a pretty message, but happily, some preach it.
-Nevertheless, we must keep focusing on our relationship with our Messiah.
+Then again, like me, many folks grew up hearing tithing and have not studied it.
+Besides, God fearing, sincere pastors have not studied the matter.
+Still, a few preach this truth.
+Imagine a pastor who tells his congregation: “The 'law’ doesn’t apply today and you do not have to give.
+But understand, if you do not give, you need to account to God, not to me.”
+Not a pleasant message, but one that needs preaching.
+And a few pastors preach it.
+We must keep focusing on our relationship with our Messiah.
+Not on people.

-According to the Catholic Encyclopedia: "… The earliest positive legislation on the subject seems to be contained in the letter of the bishops assembled at Tours in 567 and the canons of the Council of Macon in 585. ..."
+According to the Catholic Encyclopedia: "… The earliest positive legislation on the subject is in the letter of the bishops assembled at Tours in 567 and the canons of the Council of Macon in 585. ..."

-What's the truth about tithing and giving to God?
-Ask the Holy Spirit to show in the Bible.
-I want to stress, I am not saying tithing is the start of giving, a minimum, a 'training wheel.'
-This would be similar to a message which says, "abstain from sex before marriage, but if you must, use a condom."
+What's the truth about giving to God?
+Today, average giving in Canada and the USA is around 2.2% despite coercion to give 10%.
+I want to stress: I am not saying tithing is the start of giving, a minimum, a "training wheel."
+It's not.
+That popular training wheel idea is like this message: "Abstain from sex before marriage, but if you must, use a condom."
 Partial obedience of God's word is disobedience.

 It is not about percentages, but about your heart.
 Study 2 Corinthians 8 to see the Macedonians’ hearts.

-After Jesus’ resurrection, you won’t find one instance in the New Testament where someone in the early church taught or practiced tithing.
-Like many folks I know who turned away from tithing to keeping, I pray you will study this topic, hear the truth from God, and stop giving under compulsion or giving to get something.
+After Jesus’ resurrection, you won’t find one instance in the New Testament where the early church taught or practiced tithing.
+Folks who turned away from tithing to keeping said they found freedom.
+They studied the topic and heard truth from God.
+Peace came when they stopped giving under compulsion.
+And when they stopped giving to get.

-I pray you will start to let God lead your giving.
+I pray you let God lead your giving.
 Folks who write, e-mail, and talk to me, testify to giving more to God when they practise keeping instead of tithing.
-Only, they become more discerning, and move away from ministries that manipulate and appeal to their greed nature.
-They say also, they draw closer to Jesus.
+They become discerning and move away from ministries that manipulate and appeal to their greedy nature.
+They drew closer to Jesus.

-God will show you how much to leave in His Kingdom; stay close to Him.
-Learning to leave funds in His Kingdom is an important part of growing closer to Him.
-If after reading this section you want to continue tithing, I suggest you answer these questions:
+God will show you how much to leave in His Kingdom.
+Stay near to Him.
+Learning to leave funds in His Kingdom is important to grow closer to Him.
+If after reading this page you want to continue tithing, answer these questions: